 Finally, the Platoon Leader works for the Company Commander, but the Platoon Leader does not have command authority.
 They report directly to the Company Commander and make recommendations for UCMJ action and Soldier discipline.
 The Platoon Leader is normally a Second Lieutenant or First Lieutenant.

 The NCO Support Channel

 In addition to the chain of command, there is also a NCO Support Channel.
 Each Commander has a senior NCO; either a First Sergeant or Command Sergeant Major.
 The NCO Support Channel advises the chain of command on all enlisted issues.

-Although the NCOs do not have command authority, they play an important role in remedying Soldier issues and helping maintain disciplined, trained units.
+Although the NCOs do not have command authority, they play a vital role in remedying Soldier issues and helping maintain disciplined, trained units.
 NCOs are the backbone of the Army.

 Within a platoon-size element, the NCO Support Channel consists of a Platoon Sergeant, Squad Leader, and Team Leader.
 The NCOs handle most Soldier issues and recommend UCMJ actions up the chain of command, first to the Platoon Leader and then the Company Commander.